ImgBotApp/InternetNL/detail/web/tls/https-forced/verdict/other_en.md

-HTTPS enforced by supporting only HTTPS and no HTTP.
+Your web server enforces HTTPS by supporting only HTTPS and no HTTP.